n8n-io/n8n-docs/document-templates/trigger-nodes.md

 ---
 title: <node-name> trigger node - n8n Documentation
-description: Documentation for the <node-name> node in n8n, a workflow automation platform.
+description: Documentation for the <node-name> trigger node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 ---

 <!--